openscan-lsm/OpenScan-Hardware/book/obba.md

 source hardware.

-The goal of [open source hardware](https://www.oshwa.org/definition/) is to share designs so that they can not only be studied and replicated, but also modified and redistributed.
-In basic research settings (by which this document is motivated), we can hope that this enables newly developed techniques, as well as implementations of existing ones, can be shared between labs.
+The goal of [open source hardware](https://www.oshwa.org/definition/) is to share designs so that not only can they be studied and replicated, but also modified and those modified designs redistributed.
+In basic research settings (by which this document is motivated), we can hope that this will enable newly developed techniques, as well as implementations of existing ones, to be shared between labs.
 Furthermore, given a full description of the design, it should be possible for specific improvements or extensions to be added and re-shared, without the need to duplicate the work of documenting the whole system from scratch.

-For a design to be open source hardware, it is important that the "source" or design files—the preferred format for making modifications—are shared.
+For a design to be open source hardware, it is important that the "source" or design files—the preferred format for making modifications—are shared {cite}`OSHWSoP`.
 In fields such as electronics and mechanical devices, the "source" is usually the design files in the form of CAD (computer-aided design) files.
 In the case of electronics, both the schematic (circuit diagram) and the PCB (printed circuit board) layout are important, because both the logical design and the physical realization are needed to facilitate replication, troubleshooting, modification, and extension.

 Here we are interested in applying these principles to _prototype_ optical and photonic systems, especially related to microscopy.
 By "prototype", we